zanloy/puppet-figlet/README.md

 ## Limitations

-This module has only been tested on Ubuntu based systems cureently but should work on RedHat as well.
+This module has only been tested on the following distros:

+* Ubuntu 14.04
+* RHEL 6.5

 ## Development

-This module is pretty basic but if you have any improvements, then please add a new issue with tag [feature] or add it yourself and add a pull request.
+This module is pretty basic but if you have any improvements, then please add a new issue with tag [feature] or you are always welcome to add it yourself and send a pull request.